• Skip to main content

 Line 3 – Federal tax classification: Check ONE box for your U.S. federal tax classification.
 This should be the tax classification of the person or entity name that is entered on line 1.

-Other (see instructions) – This line should be used for classifications that are not listed such as nonprofits, governmental entities, etc.
+Use the “other” line for classifications that are not listed, such as nonprofits, governmental entities, etc.

 Line 5 – Address: Enter your address (number, street, and apartment or suite number).
 This is where the requester of the W-9 form will mail your information returns to.

-Line 7 – Account numbers: This is an optional field to list your account number(s) with the company requesting your W-9 such as a bank, brokerage or vendor.
-We recommend that you do not list any account numbers as you may have to provide additional W-9 forms for accounts you do not include.
+Line 7 (Optional) – Account numbers: This is an optional field to list your account number(s).
+It generally only applies if the company requesting your W-9 is a bank, brokerage, or vendor.
+We recommend that you do not list any account numbers, as you may have to provide additional W-9 forms for accounts you do not include.

-Requester’s name and address: This is an optional section you can use to record the requester’s name and address you sent your W-9 to.
+Requester’s name and address: This is an optional section you can use to record the name and address of the person who requested the form.

 Third Step – Enter your TIN number